Fluffy Cheesecake Cupcakes

 Make the Crust

-In a small bowl, combine crushed graham crackers and melted butter.
-Mix well and press into the bottom of each cupcake liner.
+In a mixing bowl, combine the graham cracker crumbs and melted butter until well combined.
+Press mixture into the bottom of lined cupcake tins.

-Pour the cheesecake batter over the prepared crust in each cupcake liner, filling them about 3/4 full.
+Spoon the cheesecake mixture over the graham cracker base in each cupcake liner, filling about 3/4 full.

-Bake in the preheated oven for 30-35 minutes or until the tops are set and a toothpick comes out clean.
+Bake in the preheated oven for about 45 minutes, or until the centers are set but still slightly jiggly.

 Cool and Chill